neondatabase/website/content/docs/connect/connection-latency.md

 The Neon API includes [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) and [Suspend endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) APIs for the specific purpose of activating and suspending a compute.
 </Admonition>

-You can try any of these methods and watch the status of your compute as it changes from an **Idle** to an **Active**.
+You can try any of these methods and watch the status of your compute as it changes from an **Idle** to an **Active** state.
 By default, a compute is suspended after 300 seconds (5 minutes) of inactivity.
 [Neon Pro plan](/docs/introduction/pro-plan) users can configure this delay period, which is described later in this topic.

 ## Strategies for managing latency and timeouts